TrellixVulnTeam/swahilipython_SCMU/Doc/library/filecmp.rst

       Print a comparison between *a* and *b* and common subdirectories (recursively).

-   The :class:`dircmp` class offers a number of interesting attributes that may be used to get various bits of information about the directory trees being compared.
+   The :class:`dircmp` kundi offers a number of interesting attributes that may be used to get various bits of information about the directory trees being compared.